matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

     }
     ```

-    Parents where `via` is not present are ignored.
+    Parents where `via` is not present or invalid (not an array) are ignored.

     `canonical` determines whether this is the main parent for the space.
 When
     a user joins a room with a canonical parent, clients may switch to view the